Russian commander: civilians to be moved from "tense" occupied Kherson as Ukraine advances

 Russian commander says Kherson situation "difficult" as Ukraine advances

-The new commander of Russia's military in Ukraine said Tuesday residents in Russian-occupied areas of the Kherson region would be moved due to Ukrainian forces' counteroffensive pushing forward in the south and east.
+The new commander of Russia's military in Ukraine said Tuesday residents in Russian-occupied areas of the Kherson region would be moved due to Ukrainian forces pushing forward in the south and east.

-The big picture: Kherson is one of four regions Russian President Vladimir Putin illegally annexed last month.
+Context: Kherson is one of four partially occupied regions Russian President Vladimir Putin claimed to have annexed last month.

-Between the lines: "Eight months into the invasion, major elements of Russia's military leadership are increasingly dysfunctional," said the U.K. Ministry of Defense in an intelligence update on Wednesday morning.
+- Russian forces have occupied the southern port city of Kherson, the region's administrative center, since March.

+The big picture: Surovikin was appointed commander of Russia's invading forces earlier this month as the Russian military suffered setbacks and Ukraine reclaimed territories.
+He's known for his brutality and was nicknamed "General Armageddon" while serving as an air force general in Syria.

 - "At the tactical level, there is almost certainly a worsening shortage of capable Russian junior officers to organise and lead newly mobilised reservists."